paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-032-chemical-and-biological-warfare-program.md

 ### Statutory Notes

 #### References in Text
-This Act, referred to in provision preceding par.
-(1), means Pub.
+This Act, referred to in introductory provisions, means Pub.
 L. 91–121, Nov.
 19, 1969, 83 Stat.
 204. Provisions authorizing the appropriation of funds are not classified to the Code.
 For complete classification of this Act to the Code, see Tables.

+This section, referred to in par.
+(1), means section 409 of Pub.
+L. 91–121.
+Subsecs. (b), (c) to (e), and (g) of section 409 of Pub.
+L. 91–121 are classified to sections 1512, 1513 to 1515, and 1517 of this title, respectively.
+Section 409(a) of Pub.
+L. 91–121 was classified to [section 1511 of this title](./chapter-032-chemical-and-biological-warfare-program.md#section-1511), prior to repeal by Pub.
+L. 104–106, div.
+A, title X, § 1061(k), Feb.
+10, 1996, 110 Stat.
+443. Section 409(f) of Pub.
+L. 91–121 was classified to [section 1516 of this title](./chapter-032-chemical-and-biological-warfare-program.md#section-1516), prior to being eliminated upon the enactment of similar provisions by section 506(a) of Pub.
+L. 91–441.

 #### Amendments
 1970—Pub.
 L. 91–441 inserted reference to the disposal of lethal chemical or biological warfare agents in the United States.